jordan-public/order-hook-book-aptos/README.md

 would allow for "naked" option writing is next to impossible.
 Yet, asking for collateral in Credit Spread or Debit Spread option strategies, defeats the purpose of those strategies.
 Short Call + Long Put is not even remotely the same as Short Call + Long Put + Underlying Collateral (required on-chain).
-- Leverage Perpetual Trading Protocols cannot achieve proper leverage without either lowering the leverage limit to the user or having the liquidity providers take extra risks (see Infinity Pools).
+- Leverage Issue: Perpetual Trading Protocols cannot achieve proper leverage without either lowering the leverage limit to the user or having the liquidity providers take extra risks (see Infinity Pools).